jim-hackbarth-1/ui-kit/README.md

 Note the use of "#model" to refer to the model.
 For components defined with an external html template, "model" is always implicitly defined as the reference name for the model.
 It's only for components where the html template is defined inline as inner html where the developer explicitly chooses a reference name for the model.

+:point_right: _Action: Save all changes and refresh browser_
 The content component should now display:
 - "Here is my content ..."
 - and a button with the text "display component id"

+:point_right: _Action: Test updates_
-Clicking the button demonstrates calling a function on the component's model and displays an alert with the text "my component id is: 4".
+Clicking the "display component id" button demonstrates calling a function on the component's model and displays an alert with the text "my component id is: 4".

 > <span style="color:#FFD700;font-weight:bold;">◊</span> _Note:_
 > _Why is component id equal to 4?
 UI-KIT automatically designates the document body tag as the first component.
 Header is component #2, Navigation is component #3, and Content is component #4.